-Another historical moment that happened inside the Moscow Subway was in October 6th, 1941 – the anniversary of the October Revolution.
+Another historical moment that happened inside the Moscow Subway was on October 6th, 1941 – the anniversary of the October Revolution.

 On this day a very important meeting of the Moscow Soviet was held at the Mayakovskaya station.
 Stalin made a speech on that speech he announced the inevitable defeat of the fascist bloc.

-Some human rights activist are boycotting the Kurskaya station thanks to something that happened in 2008/2009 when the station was getting a face lift.
+Some human rights activist is boycotting the Kurskaya station thanks to something that happened in 2008/2009 when the station was getting a face lift.

-During the repair, the inscriptions over one of its portal was brought back to life.
+During the repair, the inscriptions over one of its portal were brought back to life.
 Now you can read a small piece of the Soviet Anthem from 1944:

 And this is, in my opinion, reason enough for the boycott.

-If you’re heading to Moscow during the month of May, check if there’s an underground concert happening on May 15th.
-May 15th is the anniversary of the Moscow Subway and for the past years this has being happening.
+If you’re heading to Moscow during May, check if there’s an underground concert happening on May 15th.
+May 15th is the anniversary of the Moscow Subway, and for the past years, this has been happening.